xrdocs/programmability/_tutorials/pyats-series-collecting-many-show-commands.md

 **pyATS installation** has been covered in the [First episode](https://xrdocs.io/programmability/tutorials/pyats-series-install-and-use-pyats/).
 Check it out to learn how to install pyATS.

-Today's code will be available [here](https://github.com/AntoineOrsoni/pyats-collect-show).
+Today's code will be available [here](https://github.com/AntoineOrsoni/pyats-collect-show).{: .notice--info}

 We will first explain the code in a high level view.
 We will then explain each file individually.

 ## High level code